cloudify-cosmo/cloudify-rest-docs/source/includes/_secrets.md

 `key` | string | The secret's key, unique per tenant.
 `updated_at` | datetime | The time the secret was last updated at.
 `value` | string | The secret's value.
-`resource_availability` | string | The availability of the resource.
+`visibility` | string | Defines who can see the secret.
 Can be private, tenant or global.

 ## List Secrets